19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (iii) for the payment of —

 (A) any improvement contribution due to the Housing and Development Board in respect of upgrading works carried out under Part IVA of the Housing and Development Act (Cap.
-129), or any improvement contribution due to a Town Council in respect of upgrading works carried out under Part IVA of the Town Councils Act (Cap.
-329A); and
+129), or any improvement contribution due to a Town Council in respect of lift upgrading works carried out under Part IVA of the Town Councils Act (Cap.
+329A);

+[Act 6 of 2016 wef 01/01/2017]

+(AA) any interest imposed by the Housing and Development Board or the Town Council, as the case may be, on the improvement contribution referred to in sub-paragraph (A), where the improvement contribution is paid in instalments; and

+[Act 6 of 2016 wef 01/01/2017]

 (B) any costs, fees or other incidental expenses arising from such works; and